anavel/translation/README.md

     ],
 ```

 `user` is an array of filenames (without extension) located in Laravel's default folder (resources/lang/LOCALE_NAME).
 `vendor` is an associative array of filenames (without extension), keyed by vendorname, located in Laravel's default folder (resources/lang/vendor/VENDORNAME/LOCALE_NAME).

-Transleite will read and then write those files, so your app must have write permissions to those folders.
+This package will read and then write those files, so your app must have write permissions to those folders.
 You must specify a disc driver for Laravel to use:

-config/transleite.php:
+config/anavel-translation.php:

 ```
     /*